- Andaman Islands

 Kalevalaread more »

 KaleviAn Estonian hero.
 Father of Kalevipoeg.
-Sometimes identified as Kalevi, Finnish Kaleva or Finnish Kaleva.
+At times, called Kalevi, Finnish Kaleva or Finnish Kaleva.

 Kalevipoegread more »